Modern Kitchen Redesign

 Option 1

-• The kitchen was relocated to the backyard, featuring a straight kitchen design to ensure a seamless workflow.
+• The kitchen was shifted to the backyard and redesigned as a straight kitchen layout, supporting a smoother and more efficient workflow.

 Option 2

-• This design preserved the backyard space, allowing natural light and airflow to circulate freely inside the home."
+• This arrangement preserves the backyard area, allowing natural light and ventilation to flow more freely into the interior spaces.

 Option 3